-Signature of applicant/authorized agent Date:

-Print Name: Jon Morris, Presi dent & CEO

-Signature of applicant/authorized agent Print Name: Date: 11/30/23

-If you would like your correspondence emabelow: iled and/or faxed, please make selections, and provide the information

-□Email

-FEES:

-be paid at the time of submittal.
-Please make payable to the City of Salem:

-Rezoning a oplication fee \$1,000
+Signature of applicant/authorized agent Date:Date: Print Name: dent & CEO Signature of applicant/authorized agent Print Name: Date: 11/30/23 If you would like your correspondence ema below: iled and/or faxed , please make selections, and provide the information 🗆 Email 🗆 Fax: FEES: All application fees must be paid at the time of submittal.
+Please make checks payable to the City of Salem: Rezoning a pplication fee \$1,000

 FOR STAFF USE ONLY

 Staff Reviewer: Application Complete?
+VES NO

 Date:

-0 What is the Future Land Use Designation for the subject property?
+ASI E RESPOND FOR ALL REZONING APPLICATIONS: 1.
+What is the Future Land Use Designation for the subject property?
 Residential 2.
 Describe in detail the proposed use of the property.
 See attached narrative.
 3. List any sensitive environmental or unique features on the property.
-Are there any high voltage transmission lines public utility lines, or others?
+Are there any high voltage transmission line public utility lines, or others?
 See attached narrative.
 4. Is the subject property located within the Floodplain District?
 YES NO If yes, describe the proposed measures for meeting the standards of the Floodplain Ordinance.
 5. Is the subject property listed as a historic structure or located within a historic district?
-YES NO If yes, describe the proposed measures for meeting the standards of the Department of Historic Resources.
+I YES INO If yes, describe the proposed measures for meeting the standards of the Department of Historic Resources.
 6. Have you provided a conceptual plan of the proposed development, including general lot configurations and road locations?
 Are the proposed lot sizes compatible with existing parcel sizes in the area?
 Conceptual Master Plan is provided within the P.U.D. guidelines illustrating the general layout of streets, development areas, etc. and the P.U.D. document sets forth development requirements.

-E RESPOND FOR COMMERCIAL REZONING APPLICATIONS What provisions will be made to ensure safe and adequate access to the subject property?
-See attached narrative.
-1. \ 1. \ - - 2.
-What provisions will be made to ensure safe and adequate access to the subject property?
-See attached narrative.
+- 1. What provisions will be made to ensure safe and adequate access to the subject property?
+See attached narrative. - 2.
 How will the traffic impact of this development be addressed?
 See attached narrative and traffic study.

-What provisions will be made to ensure safe and adequate access to the subject property?
+3. Describe why the proposed use is desirable and appropriate for the area.
+What measure will be taken to assure that the proposed use will not have a negative impact on the surrounding vicinity?
 See attached narrative.
-How will the traffic impact of this development be addressed?
-See attached narrative and traffic study.
-Describe why the proposed use is desirable and appropriate for the area.
-What measure will be taken to assure to